TWUOnline/multi-access/pages/05.SME/05.testimonials/default.md

 *Faculty Testimonial for Course Design Process*

-*1. What did you think of the course design process?*
+######1.
+What did you think of the course design process?
 >Very timely and a much-needed process.
 We need to think about how our audience/demographics/marketplace needs have changed and update our courses to the meet the market demands.

-*2. Please share your experience planning the course using a detailed blueprint, developing units with guidance from the Instructional Designer, receiving technical support, etc.*
+######2.
+Please share your experience planning the course using a detailed blueprint, developing units with guidance from the Instructional Designer, receiving technical support, etc.
 >Positive all the way.
 I have now worked with 3 ID’s directly.
 They supported my every step and answered questions throughout the process as a SME.

-*3. What was surprising or challenging about the course design process?*
+######3.
+What was surprising or challenging about the course design process?
 >Keeping tight to the timelines, having to juggle all the other aspects of my job description.
 IT was very understanding and adjusted the timelines as needed.

-*4. What tips would you have for future course developers?*
+######4.
+What tips would you have for future course developers?
 >Meet in person – it helps when there is a relationship between both parties.
 It transforms the partnership from transactional to relational.
 However, covid impacted this aspect but the zoom meetings still worked, and the job got done.

-*5. What benefits have you noticed from this course design process?*
+######5.
+What benefits have you noticed from this course design process?
 >Working together with the ID, creating group brilliance, utilizing the skills, and collaborating was truly a success!
 The ID being able to listen to my ramblings and make sense of it, and put to paper in an easy to follow manner for the online audience.

 **_Testimonial by:_**
 _Derrick Mohamed | Assistant Professor of Leadership, Assistant Dean | Leadership (Faculty Development)_

+*Faculty Testimonial for Course Design Process*

+> I would like to express my appreciation to all the wisdom and energy that Kelly and Jessica put into the design process of WRTG 101 and ENGL101.
+As these two skill-based courses are foundational courses mostly for first-year international students who can be intimidated by new online learning environment, the course design itself needed more visual aids color-coded for learners’ better comprehension and the simplest learning lab activities that do not hinder formative learning process regardless of learners’ low digital literacy.
+Through the ongoing interaction with the instructional designers and with their collaborative endeavor, I was able to include these important elements of the courses effectively online.
+Moreover, developing a detailed blueprint (i.e. course scope and sequence) was a helpful process to doublecheck how course learning outcomes can be assessed online and what technological tools can be used appropriately for each learning activity from a holistic point of view.

+**_Testimonial by:_**
+_Shine Hong | Assistant Professor, Course Lead | Global Education_

 *First Year Student Testimonial*